Hornets vs. Bulls Player Props Betting Odds

 |3PM

-- He averages 0.3 more rebounds than his over/under on Friday (which is 3.5).

-- Rozier has dished out 7.1 assists per game, which is 0.4 less than Friday's over/under.

-- Rozier's 2.7 three-pointers made per game is 0.2 more than his over/under on Friday.
+- Rozier averages 2.6 made three-pointers, 0.1 more than his over/under on Monday.

 Get Rozier gear at Fanatics!